 Full Wave Rectifier Circuit

-Where: VMAX is the maximum peak AC voltage in one half of the secondary winding and VRMS is the rms value.
+Where: VMAX is the maximum peak value in one half of the secondary winding and VRMS is the rms value.

 The Full Wave Bridge Rectifier

 Another type of circuit that produces the same output waveform as the full wave rectifier circuit above, is that of the Full Wave Bridge Rectifier.
 This type of single phase rectifier uses four individual rectifying diodes connected in a closed loop “bridge” configuration to produce the desired output.
 The main advantage of this bridge circuit is that it does not require a special centre tapped transformer, thereby reducing its size and cost.
 The single secondary winding is connected to one side of the diode bridge network and the load to the other side as shown below.

 The four diodes labelled D1 to D4 are arranged in “series pairs” with only two diodes conducting current during each half cycle.
 During the positive half cycle of the supply, diodes D1 and D2 conduct in series while diodes D3 and D4 are reverse biased and the current flows through the load as shown below.

 During the negative half cycle of the supply, diodes D3 and D4 conduct in series, but diodes D1 and D2 switch “OFF” as they are now reverse biased.
 The current flowing through the load is the same direction as before.

 As the current flowing through the load is unidirectional, so the voltage developed across the load is also unidirectional the same as for the previous two diode full-wave rectifier, therefore the average DC voltage across the load is 0.637Vmax.